-The Curriculum and Instruction (C&I) PhD program is a research-oriented degree program that combines rigorous preparation for teaching and research in specific content areas with particular attention devoted to curriculum and instruction, cognitive and social processes, and research methodology.
-Specialty areas include mathematics education, science education, literacy education, and teaching and teacher education.
-It is an ideal degree for those interested in the processes of instruction and learning within one of the previously mentioned content areas, and/or in the education and professional development of teachers.
-This degree is intended for those interested in preparing for careers in research and teaching in university settings, educational leadership and services to schools, or research and development in the private or non-profit sector.
+This program combines rigorous preparation for teaching and research in specific content areas with particular attention devoted to curriculum and instruction, cognitive and social processes, and research methodology.
+It prepares you for careers in research and teaching in university settings, educational leadership and services to schools, or research and development in the private or non-profit sector.